muratk3n/thirdwave/en/README.md

 ---

+YOu could certainly make that case for fascism, communism, or any -ism that did not work, couldn't you?
+These -isms[ didn't work bcz they are too far removed from reality and it took too much effort to prop them up rather than throwing them out.

+"If everyone believed X then it would be ok"

+---

-Sad.
-Cabbie is culturally Anatolian, but some ppl told him bunch of lies which he believed, and now gets bent all out of shape bcz of it.
+Sad..
+Cabbie has his country's culture naturally, but someone told him bunch of other lies which he believed, and now gets bent all out of shape bcz of it.

 ---